outdreamer/build-a-cure/docs/specific_problem_analysis/govt/govt.md

       - waiting till sub-solutions are fully formed to integrate in final operation, adjusting as needed to optimize global problem solution metrics
       - regularly checking alignment with global goal at intervals that allow a rate of deviation that fulfills adaptation intents
       - organizing sub-solutions by variation, making each sub-solution unique to avoid repeating work, building a function index to solve global problem
+      - aggregate sub-solutions by efficiency structures (such as resource-sharing)
+        - aggregate sub-solutions by aligning or chaining structure/intent/input/output of sub-solutions, so they gather according to resources they can share
+      - aggregate sub-solutions iteratively by intent/sub-solutions on combination structures (like layers or networks, so aggregated sub-solutions form useful objects on iterated combination structures (sets/layers/networks)
     - break problem into sequence of problems (interim solution, problem space-invalidating solution, etc)
       - building approximate interim solution that fulfills a subset of solution metrics, since optimizing on all metrics is likely to require future costs in updating solution regardless, so avoid optimizing on all metrics to minimize iterative solution update cost
     - break solution metrics into multiple subsets & build multiple solutions, for solution metric subsets